EDUCBA Logo

 • All basic Descriptive Statistics can also be calculated at once using Data Analysis Descriptive Statistics tool.
 This will capture Mean, Mode, Median, Range, Quartiles, Quartile Deviations, etc., for you at a single click.

-• Working with advanced statistical techniques such as Regression, ANOVA, T-Test, F-Test, etc., is really very easy within Excel.
+• Working with advanced statistical techniques such as Regression, ANOVA, T-Test, F-Test, etc., is very easy within Excel.
 I mean, come on!
 All you need to do is select an appropriate technique and do some clicking.’

 Recommended Articles